Housing Condition Survey

 Why am I being asked to take part?

-By surveying a sample of housing in the borough the results can be used to understand all housing conditions.
+By surveying a random sample of housing in the borough the results can be used to understand all housing conditions.
 The more people that take part the more accurate the data will be.

 My house is in good condition, why should I take part?